 Ellen Hahn, PhD, RN, FAAN is an Alumni Professor in the Colleges of Nursing and Public Health at UK.
 She holds the Marcia A. Dake Endowed Professorship in the College of Nursing.
 Dr. Hahn is Associate Director for the Center for Health Services Research, Faculty Associate at UK’s NCI-designated Markey Cancer Center, and facilitator for the Lung Cancer Translational Research Group.
 Dr. Hahn received her undergraduate degree in nursing from Frances Payne Bolton School of Nursing, Case Western Reserve University.
 She earned a Master of Arts in Health Education from The Ohio State University and a Master of Science in community health nursing from Indiana University.
 In 1992, she completed a PhD in health policy/health of the community with a minor in substance abuse and the family at Indiana University School of Nursing.
 Dr. Hahn directs the BREATHE (Bridging Research Efforts and Advocacy Toward Healthy Environments) research team which includes the Tobacco Policy Research Program, the Kentucky Center for Smoke-free Policy, and the Radon Policy Research Program.
 Through the Kentucky Center for Smoke-free Policy, Dr. Hahn and her colleagues have assisted many of Kentucky’s 42 communities to go smoke-free.
 Hahn and colleagues have published multiple smoke-free workplace policy outcome studies showing positive health effects and no harm to business.
 In 2010, Dr. Hahn was inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame, and in 2011, she was inducted into the American Academy of Nursing.
 Dr. Hahn was named the 2012 UK Provost’s Public Scholar, is the Co-Chair of the UK Tobacco-free Campus Initiative, and is an Ambassador for Friends of the National Institute of Nursing Research.

-Kerrie Moore, MA is the Alumni and Development Director for the University of Kentucky College of Nursing.
+Kerrie Moore is the Alumni and Philanthropy Director at the College of Nursing.
 She is member of the Dean’s senior leadership team, Kerrie directs activities of the College’s philanthropy and alumni office.
 She first worked for the College in the mid-1990’s as an assistant to Dr. Marcia Stanhope, returning in 2008 as the Recruiter, Graduation and Scholarship Coordinator.
 Most recently, she was the College’s Alumni and Annual Giving Coordinator.
 Kerrie graduated from UK with a B.A. in Psychology and WKU with an M.A. in Organizational Leadership and Graduate Certificate in Nonprofit Administration.
 She is a past participant of the UK Humanity Academy, the UKadvance Leadership Development Institute and twice honored as the College’s Employee of the Year.